jxprovost/Final_Project-Team_5/README.md

 q => quit to menu

-TAKE OUT THOSE BATS!!!!!!
+Find the treasure!

 ## Project Report

 Reflection:

 For this iteration, our team displayed great communication skills and cooperation.
-We were able to meet most of our goals to create a cohesive product for this iteration.
+We were able to meet all of our goals to create a cohesive product for this iteration.
 Our project currently meets the basic functionality which we envisioned during planning.

-One of the issues that arose came from a planned issue featuring difficulty as a physical object in the game.
-This idea is 'unique' and 'interesting', but ultimately serves no purpose other than adding flavor to our game to separate it from genre norms.
-This idea stemmed from a group members involvement in a game design course, rather than practical ideas relating to this course.
-The nature of this idea created a much larger amount of work than anticipated, and as such we were unable to fully implement it in this iteration.
-As a group we collectively decided to push it back into the worklog, and hope to possibly implement it in a future iteration, but we may even decide to drop it from the project entirely, depending on where we want to take this project in future iterations.
+Some of the things we struggled on, were issues with using git and github for file management.
+This is just from lack of experience on our end, but we overcame this as a group.
+There were other small issues, which were resolved with paired programming, and references from online resources.
+There were no serious or gamebreaking issues that arose this iteration.

-Another issue that our team experienced was multiple people working on a specific scene at one time.
-The resulting merge conflicts created a large blockage in workflow which needs to be fixed.
-For this next iteration, we will implement a better communication system to ensure that we do not encounter these conflicts.
+On a sucesful note, we didnt have any serious merge conflicts throughout our time on the project.
+We would like to think this is due to our new paired programmning policy.

 Self Evaluation:
 - [X] D-1: The repository link is submitted to Canvas before the project deadline.